Liquid Droplet as Adaptive Material while Levitating via Coupling between Plasma and Kelvin Force: Discussion

-Similar to all trap setups \cite{21_Trap_setup}, increasing the lifetime of GC is crucial to gain wider applications and deeper insights.
-This requires clarifying details such as thermal effects \cite{17_TaylorC, 23_Plasma1} and the plasma discharge \cite{24_Plasma2} that may trigger internal flows for the droplet.
-These factors are likely responsible for the millimeter-scale oscillation that remains in the $Y$-direction in spite of the fact that the restoring force surpasses weight by three orders of magnitude.
-It worth mentioning that we did not observe the equivalent of GC in water.
+Throughout this study, simulations and theoretical models are employed to complement our experiments.
+Section 2.1 confirms that the floating GC is made possible by the interaction of dipoles and the non-uniform electric field, namely, the Kelvin force.
+It is important to note that surface tension, a mere internal force, does not play any part since the GC is totally detached from the glycerol in both beakers.
+This casts doubt on the role of surface tension for WB, which according to previous numerical simulations \cite{montazeri2013experimental} contributes equally as the Maxwell tensions, which can lead to the Kelvin force, at countering the weight resistance.

+Unlike most examples involving Taylor cones and droplet deformation, GC exhibits a coupling mechanism that prevents it from being torn apart by the breakup mode \cite{abbasi2019mono,luo2018breakup}.
+Analogous to the fuse in electrical circuits, the IGJs act as a safety device, mitigating the stretching force as GC develops under the pull of the electrode, as in Sec.
+2.2.
+In Sec.
+2.3, we further showed that the vertical oscillation can alleviates the charge imbalance on both sides of GC in the $X$-direction and effectively prevent the rupture caused by uneven frequency of plasma bombardment.
+This is demonstrated by establishing a link between a longer lifetime and a strong correlation for $Y$ and the geometric parameter $r$ and $d$ of GC.
+Therefore, we strongly recommend using solids that are less prone to deformation and have higher relative permittivity for future experiments, especially for the novel railgun design in section 2.4.

+We also observed that the plasma intermittently and randomly bombards the glycerol surface both on GC and in the beaker, as evidenced by the photos in Fig. 4 \cite{kong2012plasma,xian2009plasma,mericam2009experimental}.
+These are characteristic signs of IGJ impacts.
+Previous literature has revealed that weakly ionized plasma jets can significantly stabilize surface indentations on liquids \cite{park2021stabilization}.
+This explains why, in addition to the centripetal cohesion force resulting from the Kelvin force, GC structure is not dispersed but rather further stabilized after plasma bombardment.
+Our setup is analogous to devices that directly apply high voltage to water and glycerol for hydrogen production\cite{zhu2009plasma,choi2012discharge}.
+Therefore, we reasonably suspect that the plasma discharges on both sides of GC are also contributing to hydrogen generation.

+We did not observe the equivalent of GC in water.
 What happened was that the water column immediately broke into several droplets when WB became detached to both beakers due to thermal agitations.
-Since the surface tension coefficient of water is roughly equal to that of glycerol, we suspect this prominence of Rayleigh-Plateau instability in water column can be ascribed to its four orders more viscous.
+Since the surface tension coefficient of water is roughly equal to that of glycerol, we suspect this prominence of Rayleigh-Plateau instability in water column is ascribed to its being four orders less viscous.

-Utilizing advanced graph neural networks (GNN) \cite{25_GNN} to structure GC as a graph will be helpful to learn more behaviors.
-Another future work may be to check whether the liquid-liquid transition asserted by Fuchs {\it et al.} \cite{27_GNN_PIC} also exists in GC.
-This research direction may provide a deeper understanding of the similarities and differences between GC and WB, and their unique properties.